mbkhpow/Microsoft-Office-Downloads/README.md

 3. if you encounter a problem, don't hesitate to open an issue
 4. please make sure to delete your first downloaded .img if you want to install multiple office editions! (cleaning is not available yet)
 5. activation methods will be added later

+If this script helped you, help it by starring the repository!